dd86k/aliceserver/README.md

 DAP has two connection models: Single-session and multi-session.
 - Single-session: Using standard I/O (stdio), a single adapter instance is started.
-- Multi-session: Using TCP/IP, every new connection initiates a new adapter instance.
+- Multi-session: Using TCP/IP, every new connection initiates a new debug session.

 Messages are encoded as HTTP messages using the UTF-8 encoding.